 - Methodological documents

 The Social Business Initiative invites EU countries to develop an environment which enables social enterprises to start and develop.
-In cooperation with the OECD, the Commission has prepared policy briefs and a compendium of good practices and in-depth country reviews, with policy pointers for those engaged in improving their national policy environments:
+In cooperation with the OECD, the Commission has published policy briefs, a compendium of good practices and in-depth country reviews, with policy pointers for those engaged in improving their national policy environments: